tstarrlab/SARS-CoV-2-RBD_DMS_Omicron-XBB-BQ/docs/index.md

 layout: default
 ---

+**NOTE: data for Omicron XBB.1.5 and BQ.1.1 are preliminary and _will_ change at least one more time with more sequencing depth**

 ## Overview

-We performed deep mutational scans to measure the impact on ACE2 binding of all single amino-acid mutations in the Omicron BA.1 and BA.2 variant RBDs, and compare mutational effects to those in the ancestral Wuhan-Hu-1 RBD background.
-Find details in the our preprint [here](https://www.biorxiv.org/content/10.1101/2022.09.20.508745v1).
-We combine this with other variant RBD backgrounds described in this [prior publication](https://www.science.org/doi/10.1126/science.abo7896).
+We performed deep mutational scans to measure the impact on ACE2 binding of all single amino-acid mutations in the Omicron BQ.1.1 and XBB.1.5 variant RBDs, and compare mutational effects to those in previously queried SARS-CoV-2 variants Wuhan-Hu-1, Eta, Alpha, Beta, Delta, Omicron BA.1, and BA.2 from previously published studies [here](https://www.science.org/doi/10.1126/science.abo7896) and [here](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1010951).

 Here, we link to two interactive visualizations that enable exploration of the data from these deep mutational scans across SARS_CoV-2 variants.